pmsuder/class_projects/README.md

 ```
 Classes at UF were thougth by Dr. Karen A. Garrett @[GarrettLab](https://www.garrettlab.com/)
-Code contributors: Kelsey Anderson, Ravin Poudel, Yanru Xing, and Karen A. Garrett
+Contributors: Ricardo I Alcala, Kelsey Anderson, Ravin Poudel, Yanru Xing, and Karen A. Garrett
 ```